confluentinc/ksql/docs/installation/server-config/config-reference.rst

 Controls the semantics of the SUBSTRING UDF.
 Refer to the SUBSTRING documentation in the :ref:`function <functions>` guide for details.

-It is important to set this config to `true` when upgrading headless mode KSQL applications from versions 5.0.0 or earlier.
+When upgrading headless mode KSQL applications from versions 5.0.0 or earlier without updating your queries that use SUBSTRING to match the new 5.1 behavior, you must set this config to ``true`` to enforce the previous SUBSTRING behavior.
+If possible, however, we recommend that you update your queries accordingly instead of enabling this configuration setting.

 KSQL Server Settings
 --------------------